seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/06_June/10/README.md

 - My session was skipped today. - 2025, Tuesday, February 25th
 - I didn't buy any boats today, as none were available in city 4 (Dusty Plains) - 2025, Tuesday, March 4th
 - My session was skipped today. - 2025, Tuesday, March 11th to 2025, Tuesday, May 13th
+- I didn't buy any boats today, as none are available in city 4 (Dusty Plains) - 2025, Tuesday, May 20th to 2025, Tuesday, June 3rd

 </details>

-- I didn't buy any boats today, as none are available in city 4 (Dusty Plains) - 2025, Tuesday, May 20th to 2025, Tuesday, June 3rd
+- My session was skipped today. - 2025, Tuesday, June 10th

 ---